Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/wallet.md

 # Wallet <img src="/img/StationWallet.svg" height="40px">

-This guide is for advanced features of the Terra Station wallet.
-If this is your first time using Terra Station, follow the [Terra Station tutorial](download/terra-station-desktop.md).
+This guide is for advanced features of the Daodiseo Station wallet.
+If this is your first time using Daodiseo Station, follow the [Daodiseo Station tutorial](download/daodiseo-station-desktop.md).

-For information on using multisig wallets in Terra Station, see [](multisig.md)
+For information on using multisig wallets in Daodiseo Station, see [](multisig.md)

 ## Create a wallet

-1. Open the Terra Station desktop app and click **New wallet**.
+1. Open the Daodiseo Station desktop app and click **New wallet**.

 2. Type in a secure wallet name and password.